 The purists will leave disappointed.
 Legend of the Sword is really just bookended by the legend.
 But Arthurian legend is so splintered that there isn’t much you can’t do with it.
 The movie never really feels like it’s set in 6th century Britain, but that’s part of the pulp charm.

-But it’s visually gorgeous.
-It’s dark fantasy, but that literally doesn’t have to be so dark that we can’t see.
+It’s visually gorgeous.
+It’s dark fantasy, but dark fantasy that isn’t literally so dark that we can’t see.
 It doesn’t have the sweep of Lord of the Rings, but the CGI is better (as it should be after 15 years, but what fantasy movie surpassed LOTR in the interim?).
 It has the best revenge scene since The Princess Bride.
 There are some really tremendous set pieces.
 Ritchie tends to get a little manic, but he knows how to cut a fight scene.
 And that score!
 Oh my God, that score.
 I’ve never heard anything like it and it’s bloody perfect in every way.

 The bottom line is that this is a damn good movie.
 It’s also the sort of movie that you absolutely owe it to yourself to go see in the theater.